qinghai-zheng/qinghai-zheng.github.io/_pages/about.md

 # 🎖 Honors and Fundings
 - *2023.07*, Funded by the Natural Science Foundation of Fujian Province (JAT220005).
-- *2023.07*, Honored by High-Level Introduced Talents (Category C) in Fujian Province.
+- *2023.07*, Honored by High-Level Introduced Talents (Category C) of Fujian Province.
 - *2023.08*, Funded by the National Natural Science Foundationof China (62306074).

 # 📖 Educations